versatica/mediasoup-website/_includes/api/Peer.md

 ## Peer
 {: #Peer}

 A `peer` is the local representation of a remote media endpoint that connects to **mediasoup** and sends/receives media streams.

-One should understand this in "reverse" order:
+It should be understood in "reverse" order:

 * If a browser wants to send video, its corresponding **mediasoup** `peer` will "receive" video.
 * If a browser wants to receive video, its corresponding **mediasoup** `peer` will "send" video.